-Wildfire suppression is a range of firefighting tactics used to suppress wildfires.
+Wildfire suppression is a range of firefighting tactics used to put out wildfires.
 Firefighting efforts in wildland areas require different techniques, equipment, and training from the structure fires found in populated areas.
 Working in conjunction with specially designed aerial firefighting aircraft, these wildfire-trained crews suppress flames, construct fire lines, and extinguish flames and areas of heat to protect resources and natural wilderness.
-Wildfire suppression also addresses the issues of the wildland-urban interface, where populated areas border with wild land areas.
+Wildfire suppression also addresses the issues of the wildland-urban interface, where populated areas border with wildland areas.

 Do you have what it takes to be a wildland firefighter?

-In addition to the heavy knowledge component the firefighter trainee has to meet certain physical requirements.
+In addition to the heavy knowledge component, the firefighter trainee has to meet certain physical requirements.
 One of these is clearing a fireline using specialized tools, some of which weigh in excess of 20 lbs.
-For those of you who don’t know what a fireline is, it’s where firefighters clear a long path and remove all burnable vegetation, sometimes miles in length, along the approaching front of a fire.
-As back-breaking as it is, digging a fireline is the best and most efficient way to control a fire.
+A fireline is a long path cleared by firefighters to remove all burnable vegetation, sometimes miles in length, along the approaching front of a fire.
+As back-breaking, as it is, digging a fireline is the best and most efficient way to control a fire.
 It’s also dangerous business.
 A blaze can jump these lines when the fire is extreme and hot embers are picked up by winds and create spot fires outside the fireline.

 And those who like a pleasant jog, you’ll get to experience setting up fire hose lines that can stretch for more than a thousand feet.
 And, what is unraveled must be rolled back up.
 So, learning how to correctly roll up hundreds of feet of thick and cumbersome fire hose is a challenge all on its own.

 Now that all the physical stuff is out of the way, you get to study more firefighting research and take more tests which ultimately culminate in your final exam.
 If you complete your final, you’re awarded your certificate and face the final challenge — being assigned to a fire.
 This is, perhaps, the most difficult challenge the newly minted wildland firefighter faces.
-There’s only a few months’ window (from June to September) when fires are burning in such large numbers that a newly trained firefighter can get out on a fire, but don’t give up.
+There are only a few months (from June to September) when fires are burning in such large numbers that a newly trained firefighter can get out on a fire.
+But don’t give up.
 If you stick with it, you’ll get that chance to fight one of nature’s most deadly and destructive forces — wildland fires.